Offirmo/offirmo-monorepo/stack--current/9-rpg/x-notes/common/notes--worldbuilding--cosmos-universe.md

 * protection: from ourselves = great filters, could also protect our planet against self-destruction
 * entertainment: for a more advanced civ, able to watch us

-### bubble/pocket universe
+### bubble/pocket universe inside a wider universe

-some theories are our current "universe" could be the inside of a black hole https://en.wikipedia.org/wiki/Shockwave_cosmology
+some theories are our current "universe" could be

-or a bubble
+* the inside of a black hole https://en.wikipedia.org/wiki/Shockwave_cosmology
+* or any sort of bubble/marble

-## cosmic scale = universe
+## cosmic scale = universe (space-time universe)

 * "truly cosmic" https://en.wikipedia.org/wiki/Cosmic_microwave_background#Cosmic_origin
 * shape https://en.wikipedia.org/wiki/Shape_of_the_universe